 The fact is, impedance does not determine sound quality.
 Once your amp is capable of handling the power required by the speakers, impedance doesn’t matter.
 However, a 6 ohm speaker will pull more power than 8 ohm speakers and may put too much demand on your amp if the amp isn’t powerful enough.

 If you have a low power amp, it is better to go for a higher impedance speaker, in this case, 8 ohms.
-If you have powerful enough amp, it should be able to drive a 6 ohm speaker effectively.
+If you have a powerful enough amp, it should be able to drive a 6 ohm speaker effectively.

 Let’s get into more details about electrical impedance and 8 ohm vs 6 ohm speakers,